Juganof/flipdashboard/README.md

 python scrape_marktplaats.py
 ```

-The script will output each product's title, price and URL, and print the total number of products scraped from the provided search page.
+The script will output each product's title, price and URL, and print the total number of products scraped across all search result pages.